“The two most important days in your life are the day you are born and the day you find out why.” – Mark Twain

 If that sounds like pseudo-spiritual nonsense, then stick with me for a short walk through the qualitative woods.
 There’s ripe data hanging from these branches.
 Data that relates to people, planet, AND profit.

 If you want to drive business and make a lasting impact that extends beyond the bottom line, you need a brand that people not only notice but love.
 For any enterprise, a brand is a promise and a reputation: built on purpose, matched by aesthetic, proven by results.
 Reputation is built on the trust you earn by delivering on your promises.
 The promises you make may deal with what you do and how you do it, but they are motivated by what drives you.
-And to the degree that you are driven by your better aspirations, you will make a positive impact on the people, places, and profit margins within your realm of influence.
+And to the degree that you are driven by healthy principles and aspirations, you will make a positive and durable impact on the lives and margins within your realm of influence.

 If advertising is the tactical art of creating desire, branding is the strategic art of finding and telling magnetic truths.
 Magnetic to whom?
 The people you’re here for: ideal customers and ideal teammates.
 Your people – the ones for whom you created a product or service because it brings meaning and value to your life as well as theirs.
 When you deliver on your brand’s promise, cultivating a reputation of consistency and quality, you gain trust.
 And when people trust you, the net result is stability.
 Trust retains employees.
 Trust keeps customers coming back.